-I have on my computer or in my possession a copy of KCGPA Personnel Policies document.
+I have on my computer or in my possession a copy of the KCGPA Team Handbook.

 My signature below indicates that I have received this information and understand it is my responsibility to read and comply with the policies contained in this handbook and any revisions made to it.